-The identifier of the simulation to be run List of configuration files for the models belonging to the simulation List of input data required to start the execution The identifier of the log session available.
-This is possible if:
+- $\hfill\square$ The identifier of the simulation to be run - $\hfill\square$ List of configuration files for the models belonging to the simulation - □ List of input data required to start the execution - □ The identifier of the log session

 The instance is therefore responsible for retrieving all the information of the simulation from the database that needs to be known in order to proceed with its execution.
 This shall be done through the use of the Database instance.
 This information includes the list of models, and the expected format of their configuration and input files that are passed as input.